jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 ---
-title: "Simple Undo/Redo system in Odin"
+title: "Simple Undo/Redo System in Odin"
 date: 2024-05-28
 description: "A Grug Brained approach to level editor history"
 ---

 This is a short blog post about something I've had to implement recently: editor undo/redo functionality.

-Few weeks ago I started working on a new project, it's a 3d FPS game inspired by quake and other 90's shooters.
+A few weeks ago I started working on a new project, it's a 3D FPS game inspired by Quake and other '90s shooters.
 The world is a 16x16x16 uniform grid of blocks, and it loops infinitely.
 Here is a clip of the game prototype:
 {{< twitter user="jakubtomsu_" id="1794059547146936800" >}}

 This clip uses procedurally generated levels.
 Those are cool, but don't have that much structure and interesting stuff going on.
-So I quickly decied I need to hand-craft levels for them to reach the full potential.
+So I quickly decided I need to hand-craft levels for them to reach the full potential.

 So I wrote a simple level editor.
 It was surprisingly quick, I had all of the basic functionality implemented within a few hours.
-One of the problems I had to solve was undo/redo system, which seems very challenging but it doesn't actually have to be.
+One of the problems I had to solve was undo/redo system, which seems very challenging but doesn't have to be.
 I found a very simple way to structure the code to make the implementation trivial.

 My implementation is inspired by rxi's [Simple Undo System](https://rxi.github.io/a_simple_undo_system.html) and Dennis Gustaffson's [Undo for Lazy Programmers](https://blog.voxagon.se/2018/07/10/undo-for-lazy-programmers.html)